 Learning to identify and name these fears is essential to breaking through your chronic struggles, so you can begin to do your best work and finally realize your true potential.

-The 1st Core Fear: You’re Afraid of Fear Itself
+1. You’re Afraid of Fear Itself

 What is fear, exactly?